petterssonb/python-esp32-mqtt/README.md

 - **Data Tampering**:
   - MQTT broker messages will be secured through TLS to ensure data integrity during transmission.

+- **Firmware Tampering**:
+  - Mitigation: Secure boot will prevent any tampered firmware from running on the ESP32, while signed OTA updates will ensure that only trusted updates are applied.

+- **Denial-of-Service (DoS) Attacks**:
+  - Mitigation: The system will incorporate rate-limiting and traffic filtering to mitigate potential DoS attacks, preventing the system from being overwhelmed by excessive requests.
+Additionally, the MQTT broker will implement access control lists (ACLs) to limit access to critical topics.

 ## How the Design Meets CRA Requirements